-We will solve Example 1 on page 322 of Stewart together using Maple:
+We will solve the following proble together using Maple:

 A farmer has 2400 ft of fencing and wants to fence off a rectangular field that borders a straight river.
 He needs no fence along the river.
 What are the dimensions of the field that has the largest area?